27 October 2017

 Around the Palm House Pond you’ll find several specimens of swamp cypress (Taxodium distichum) – one of the few deciduous conifers – whose delicate leaves are now turning beautiful shades of copper and gold, making fine reflections in the water.
 Get up close and you’ll see one of the defining features of this tree – its knobbly ‘knees’, which poke up through the waterlogged soil along the bank.
 There are many other stately trees near the Pond, including a huge London plane (Platanus x hispanica) and a pair of tulip trees (Liriodendron tulipifera), which have grown into perfect specimens of their kind.
 Each has a distinctive leaf – hand-shaped on the plane and almost square on the tulip tree.
 The foliage of both turns a beautiful yellow in autumn.
 As well as its characteristic flaking bark, the plane has round clusters of seeds that hang like baubles from the branches and are easy to spot from a distance.

 You’ll also find several stunning sweet gums (Liquidambar styraciflua) along the Broad Walk, which put on one of the Gardens’ best autumn displays.
 Their very pointed, maple-like leaves turn a kaleidoscope of yellows, reds and deep burgundy as autumn progresses.

 Taken from an article in Kew Magazine.

 Kew Magazine has won several prestigious awards for both its writing and photography.
-It is free to Friends of Kew or can be subscribed to through our online shop.
+It is free for Kew Members or can be subscribed to through our online shop.

 The digital version also gives access to over 30 back issues and is word searchable for articles (and is only £19.99 for a year).